 What are withholding allowances?

 Employees can claim withholding for personal allowances for many reasons, including themselves, a spouse, and children.
 There is no maximum number of allowances an employee can claim.
-Form W-4 walks employees through the process of choosing the correct number of withholding allowances.

 Some employees might be tax exempt from federal income taxes.
 This means you will not withhold any federal income taxes from the employee’s wages.

-Withholding allowances do not expire, but an exemption from withholding does.
+Form W-4 information does not expire, but an exemption from withholding does.
 Employees claiming exempt on W-4 must give you a new Form W-4 every year by the deadline for exemptions, February 15.

 To learn more about exemption from withholding, see Form W-4 and Publication 505.